-This gluten-free apple crisp has a generous layer of oat and oat flour-based topping!
-It’s every bit as delicious as a traditional apple crisp.
+This gluten-free apple crumble has a generous layer of oat and oat flour-based topping!
+It’s every bit as delicious as a traditional crumble.
 With a vegan and dairy-free option.

 First of all – if you’re after a grain-free apple crisp, check out my vegan and Paleo Apple Crisp!
 It uses almond flour, coconut flour and pecans as the base, and it’s 100% maple-sweetened.

-Today’s gluten-free apple crisp is a much more traditional version with oats and oat flour making up the topping.
+Today’s recipe is a much more traditional version with oats and oat flour making up the topping.
 Because it’s oat-based, it’s both gluten-free and 100% whole grain.